nipreps/mriqc/docs/source/running.rst

   mriqc bids-root/ output-folder/ group

 Examples of the generated visual reports are found in :ref:`The MRIQC Reports <reports>`.

 .. warning::

-	MRIQC by default attempts to upload anonymized quality metrics to publicly accessible web server (`mriqc.nimh.nih.gov <http://mriqc.nimh.nih.gov/>`_).
-The uploaded data consists only of calculated quality metrics and scanning parameters and does not include any personal health information or participant identifiers.
-We try to collect this data to build normal distributions for improved outlier detection, but if you do not wish to participate you can disable the submission with the `--no-sub` flag.
+    MRIQC by default attempts to upload anonymized quality metrics to a publicly accessible web server (`mriqc.nimh.nih.gov <http://mriqc.nimh.nih.gov/>`_).
+The uploaded data consists only of calculated quality metrics and scanning parameters.
+It removes all personal health information and participant identifiers.
+We try to collect this data to build normal distributions for improved outlier detection, but if you do not wish to participate you can disable the submission with the ``--no-sub`` flag.

 .. topic:: BIDS data organization

     The software automatically finds the data the input folder if it follows the :abbr:`BIDS (brain imaging data structure)` standard [BIDS]_.
     A fast and easy way to check that your dataset fulfills the :abbr:`BIDS (brain imaging data structure)` standard is